yuI4140/MTemplate/README.md

 **MTemplate is a template that helps you manage dependencies and import libraries in your project using Conan.
 This template makes it easy for you to start a new project by providing a well-organized structure for your code and dependencies.**
 ## Getting Started
-### Project Structure
-- Create a new folder called `bin` and `app` within your project folder.

-**These folders will contain the output files from your builds and the source code for your application, respectively.**

 - Clone the repository:
 ```
 git clone --recursive https://github.com/yuI4140/MTemplate.git
 ```

-- In your project folder create a new folder called `bin` and `app`
+- In the generated folder create a two folders called `bin` and `app`

-**this folder will contain the extra files how when you compile or the visual estudio files**
+**These folders will contain the output files from your builds and the source code for your application, respectively.**

 - Install Conan (if not already installed):
 ```